-But in E's case, gaze is also active, not passive, and this is reflected in longer durations only at people, combined with fewer shifts of gaze overall; duration thus correlates with dominance positively.
+But in E's case, gaze is also active, not passive, and this is reflected in longer durations at people only, combined with fewer shifts of gaze overall; duration thus correlates with dominance positively.

 Coding issues.
 Inferring gaze from video poses difficulties of coding, and it is well to say something about this.
-The following comments are based on notes by the coder (co-author Welji): F and G wear glasses, making it difficult to see where their eyes and even sometimes whether the eyes are open.
-Often it is necessary to look for a slight movement of the eye or eyelid, which can be difficult to spot.
-Also, neutral space can coincide with the location of the object on the table and sometimes it is difficult to distinguish if the object is the target of gaze.
+The following comments are based on notes by the coder (Haleema Welji): F and G wear glasses, making it difficult to see where their eyes are and even sometimes whether the eyes are open.
+Often it is necessary to look for a slight movement of the eye or eyelid, which can be hard to spot.
+Also, neutral space can coincide with the location of the object on the table and sometimes it is difficult to distinguish what is the target of gaze.
 A third difficulty is that at some orientations it is hard to get a good view of the eyes.
 Finally, when coding in slow motion a blink and a short glance away may be indistinguishable.
-Is perhaps reassuring, given the uncertainties, that no more than 8% of the gaze judgments for the be-glassed participants and less than 3% for the best participant were deemed tentative.
+Given the uncertainties, that no more than 8% of the gaze judgments for the be-glassed participants and less than 3% for the best participant were deemed tentative, is perhaps reassuring.